nutbolt/kicad-library-wiki/Home.md

 1. **[library](https://github.com/KiCad/kicad-library/tree/master/library)** contains the symbols for making schematics.
 1. **[template](https://github.com/KiCad/kicad-library/tree/master/template)** contains project templates from where you can start off, as well as the fp-lib-tables, which are a list specifying where to find each footprint library.
 These are the other repositories ending in ".pretty".
-1. **[modules](https://github.com/KiCad/kicad-library/tree/master/modules)** includes the 3D drawing of footprints in the subdirectory "packages3d" and the footprint documentation in the subdirectory "footprint_doc".kicad
+1. **[modules](https://github.com/KiCad/kicad-library/tree/master/modules)** includes the 3D drawing of footprints in the subdirectory "packages3d" and the footprint documentation in the subdirectory "footprint_doc".

 Before you start making your symbols and 3D models which can included in KiCad-Library repository, you have to be familiar with the content of two documents: